alexgorji/learning_docker_communication_between_containers/README.md

 ├── backup
 |   ├── clean-backup.sh
-|   ├── demo-1-copy-to-backup.sh
-|   ├── demo-2-copy-to-backup.sh

 ```
 All containers share a backup volume

-The copying process will be delayed for 2 seconds in order to simulate possible costly complications.
+The copying process will be delayed for 2 or 3 seconds in order to simulate possible costly complications.

 Each step in script files echos its start and end point.